bcoin-org/bcash/docs/Configuration.md

-By default, the mainnet bcash config file will reside in ~/.bcash/bcash.conf.
+By default, the mainnet bcash config files will reside in `~/.bcash/bcash.conf` and `~/.bcash/wallet.conf`.
+Any parameter passed to bcash at startup will have precedence over the config file.

+For example:

+Running `bcash --network=regtest --api-key=menace --daemon` will read the config file at `~/.bcash/regtest/bcash.conf` and ignore any `network` or `api-key` parameters listed in that file.

 All bcash configuration options work in the config file, CLI arguments, and process environment (with a `BCASH_` prefix).